Your little bundle of joy may tap into your pocket book throughout the year, but at tax time, they can help put some money back into your pockets.

 Fortunately, the cost per child decreases for additional children and may be less depending on your cost of living.

 Similarly, the more children you have, the bigger your tax savings.
 Uncle Sam offers several family-oriented tax benefits.
-Determining which ones you qualify for can be confusing because of rules about filing status, itemized deductions and income levels.
+Determining which ones you qualify for can be confusing because of the rules around filing status, itemized deductions and income levels.

 Whether you do your own taxes or hire a professional, it’s good to have a general idea of which tax breaks are available.
 If you don’t qualify this year, you may in the future.

-Here are several popular credits and deductions for children and families available that you need to know:
+Here are several popular credits and deductions for families:

 Earned Income Tax Credit

-Every year, millions of taxpayers who qualify don’t claim the Earned Income Tax Credit.
+Every year, millions of taxpayers don’t claim the Earned Income Tax Credit even though they qualify for it.

-If the credit eliminates taxes owed, you can receive the remaining amount as a refund.
-Married taxpayers must file joint returns.
+If the credit eliminates taxes owed, the remaining amount is sent to you as a refund.
+Married taxpayers must file joint returns for eligibility.

 Child & Dependent Care Credit